Guardians of the Galaxy Vol. 3: Plot

 At their new headquarters on Knowhere, the Guardians of the Galaxy are attacked by Adam Warlock, a Sovereign warrior created by High Priestess Ayesha who seeks to destroy them for stealing from her.
 (Note: As depicted in Guardians of the Galaxy Vol. 2 (2017)) After critically wounding Rocket, Adam is stabbed by Nebula and flees.
 The Guardians' med-packs are ineffective at healing Rocket's wounds due to a kill switch embedded in him by the organization Orgocorp.
 The Guardians travel to Orgocorp's headquarters to find the switch's override code and save Rocket's life.

 As Rocket lies dying, he recalls his past.
 He was found and experimented on as a baby raccoon by the High Evolutionary, leader of Orgocorp, who aimed to enhance and anthropomorphize animal lifeforms into "Humanimals" for an ideal society, Counter-Earth.
 Rocket's fellow Batch 89 test subjects included the otter Lylla, walrus Teefs, and rabbit Floor.
-Impressed by Rocket's intelligence, the High Evolutionary used his insights to improve later batches of Humanimals.
-Angry that one of his creations could solve a problem that he could not, the High Evolutionary planned to harvest Rocket's brain and incinerate all of Batch 89.
+Rocket's insights were used to improve later batches of Humanimals, although the High Evolutionary was angry that one of his creations could solve a problem that he could not.
+The High Evolutionary planned to harvest Rocket's brain and incinerate all of Batch 89.
 Rocket tried to rescue his friends, but the High Evolutionary killed Lylla and mocked Rocket's grief.
 Enraged, Rocket attacked the High Evolutionary while henchmen killed Teefs and Floor during the chaos.
-Rocket kills the henchmen and then escapes in a spaceship.
+Rocket killed the henchmen and then escaped in a spaceship.

 In the present, an alternate version of Gamora, (Note: Introduced through time travel in Avengers: Endgame (2019)) who has joined the Ravagers, helps the Guardians infiltrate Orgocorp.
 They retrieve Rocket's file but discover that Theel, one of the High Evolutionary's advisors, has removed the override code.
 The Guardians and Gamora travel to Counter-Earth to find him.
 They are followed by Ayesha and Adam after the High Evolutionary, their race's creator, threatened to wipe out the Sovereign if they failed to retrieve Rocket.
 At Counter-Earth, Drax and Mantis remain with Gamora and Rocket while Peter Quill, Groot, and Nebula go to the High Evolutionary's Arête Laboratories complex.
 Guards force Nebula to wait outside due to her cybernetic enhancements; Quill and Groot enter Arête.
 Drax tricks Mantis into pursuing Quill's group and Gamora saves Rocket from Adam and War Pig, one of the High Evolutionary's Hellspawn guards.